 Examples of other procedures that may require ultrasound guidance include:

-Three-dimensional (3D) ultrasound allows the visualization of some facial features of your baby and possibly other body parts such as fingers and toes.
+Three-dimensional (3D) ultrasound allows the visualization of some facial features of the fetus and possibly other body parts such as fingers and toes.
 Four-dimensional (4D) ultrasound is 3D ultrasound in motion.
 Providers rarely use 3D or 4D fetal ultrasound imaging for medical purposes, though it can be useful in diagnosing a facial or skeletal issue.
 They do, however, use 3D ultrasound for other medical purposes, such as evaluating uterine polyps and fibroids.

 While ultrasound is generally considered to be safe with very low risks, the risks may increase with unnecessary prolonged exposure to ultrasound energy or when untrained users operate an ultrasound machine.
 Because of this, the U.S. Food and Drug Administration (FDA) advises against getting a 3D ultrasound for non-medical reasons such as for “keepsake” moments or entertainment.